oarcscience/ith.oarc.science/faq.md

 text?
 **A:** No. It may not be public domain, or we may not have got around to posting it.
-But omitting it from the site doesn't imply that we don't think it is or isn't a sacred-text.
+But omitting it from the site doesn't imply that we don't think it is or isn't a sacred text.

 **Q:** *Book X* is at your site.
 Does that mean that it is a sacred text?